kyma-project/cli/docs/gen-docs/kyma_alpha_sign_module.md

 ## See also

-* [kyma alpha sign](kyma_alpha_sign.md)	 - Sign all module resources from unsigned component descriptor which hosted in a remote OCI registry
+* [kyma alpha sign](kyma_alpha_sign.md)	 - Signs all module resources from unsigned an component descriptor that's hosted in a remote OCI registry